skprg/hubzilla-themes/README.md

 # Custom hubzilla themes for Utsukta hub

-## Bootswatched
+## Default
 A bootstrap based theme making use of [Bootswatch](https://bootswatch.com/).
-Defaults to sketchy, schema selector to be added.
+A nuimber of variants are made available.

 # Install
 use the following in your hubzilla root folder to add these themes: